computas/ovh-cloud-workshop/ovhsetup.md

     - Network
         - Private network (vRack)
         - Private network attached
-            - workshop-network
+            - (use network created in Task 1)
         - Subnetwork
             - 10.1.0.0/16 - UK1
         - Authorised IPs
             - leave empty
+        - Price: "Hour"
 - Order!
 - Creating...

 ## Task 3 - Create an Artifact Registry to host Container images

 To host our Container Images we need a registry, OVHCloud offers a managed solution for this.
 It is based on the open source artifact registry [Harbor](https://goharbor.io/).
-When creating this resource OVH will basically just set up a VM with Harbor installed, expose it over the internet and provide you with login credentials.
+When creating this resource OVH will set up a VM with Harbor installed, expose it over the internet and provide you with login credentials.

 Managed Private Registry (Harbor)
 - Select a region